transcending1/Review/admin/subpage/modules/module_doc/Bi-Class GBDT.md

 ### 7.max_depth
-+ Description

-maximum depth of the individual regression estimato rs.
-The maximum depth limits the number of nodes in the tree.
-Tune this parameter for best performance; the best value depends on the in teraction of the input variables.
+'maximum depth of the individual regression estimato\n             rs.
+The maximum        depth limits the number of \n             nodes in the tree.
+Tune this parameter        for \n             best performance; the best value depends on the in\n             teraction        of the input variables.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |